1992 United States presidential election

-The economy had recovered from a recession in the spring of 1991, followed by 19 consecutive months of growth, but perceptions of the economy's slow growth harmed Bush, for he had inherited a substantial economic boom from his predecessor Ronald Reagan.
+The economy had recovered from a recession in the spring of 1991, followed by 19 consecutive months of growth, but perceptions of the economy's slow growth harmed Bush, who had inherited a substantial economic boom from his predecessor Ronald Reagan.
 Bush's greatest strength, foreign policy, was regarded as much less important following the dissolution of the Soviet Union and the end of the Cold War, as well as the relatively peaceful climate in the Middle East after the Gulf War.
 Perot led in several polls taken in June 1992, but severely damaged his candidacy by temporarily dropping out of the race in July.
 The Bush campaign criticized Clinton's character and emphasized Bush's foreign policy successes, while Clinton focused on the economy.

-Clinton won a plurality in the popular vote and a majority of the electoral vote, breaking a streak of three consecutive Republican victories.
+Clinton won a plurality in the popular vote and a majority of the electoral vote, breaking a streak of three consecutive Republican victories and 12 consecutive years of Republican rule of the White House, as well ending a longer period of Republican dominance in American presidential politics that began in 1968, with the exception of Jimmy Carter's narrow victory in 1976.
 Clinton flipped a total of 22 states that had voted Republican in the election of 1988.
 Perot won 18.9% of the popular vote, the highest share of the vote won by a candidate outside of the two major parties since 1912.
+This is the most recent presidential election in which an independent or third-party candidate placed second in any state (Maine and Utah).
+As of 2024, this marked the last election in which the Democratic nominee won Montana.
+It was also the last election in which the Democratic nominee won Georgia until 2020.
+Due to the three-way split, only two contests were won by an absolute majority (Arkansas and Washington D.C.), the fewest in American history.